tabmiles/Learning-Jasmine/README.md

-## Learning about Jasmine testing
+# Learning about Jasmine testing
-This code was made while following Dylan Israel's Intro to Jasmin Linkedin Learning Course
+This code was made while following Dylan Israel's Intro to Jasmin Linkedin Learning Course.
+Below is a list of examples I learned in that course.

 # Step by Step Examples:

-# Example of a test
+## Example of a test
         describe('Modal Component', () => {
             it('opens on click', () => {
                 expect(true).toBe(true);
             })
         })

-# How to have test name be same as class name
+## How to have test name be same as class name
         class Example {
             ...
         }